 Similarly, many bikes with valanced guards or wire spokes are difficult to access.

 Rather than struggling with finding the valve or giving up and not checking the tyre pressures, Ryan decided to invest in an aftermarket Bluetooth tyre pressure monitor.

-Several motorcycle manufacturers now fit these monitors to their top-line bikes, but there are also a host of aftermarket models on the market.
+Several motorcycle manufacturers now fit these tire pressure monitor systems (TPMS) to their top-line bikes, but there are also a host of best tpms tool aftermarket models on the market.

 “I could have saved some money by purchasing cheap ones off eBay etc but I believe you get what you pay for,” he says.

 “The last thing you want is for them to fall apart on you in the middle of nowhere and you lose all your tyre pressure.”

 Ryan has been using Fobo Bike tyre pressure monitor for about nine months and finds it very easy to use.

 It basically consists of a valve cap with a Bluetooth unit inside that pairs with an app on your smartphone.

 “You set your preferred tyre pressure then set upper and lower limits,” he says.

 tyre pressure(Upper limits are just as important as lower limits as you can over-inflate your tyres if you pump them up when cold as they pressure increases substantially when the tyres are hot.)